 Grouper is a saltwater fish commonly found around the Gulf of Mexico and the Caribbean.
-The taste of fish varies depending upon its habitat.
-Some are mild tasting whereas other varieties can have a more flavorful kick.
-The most common ways to cook grouper is frying or grilling it.
+The taste of fish varies depending on its habitat.
+Some are mild tasting, whereas others can have a more flavorful kick.
+The most common way to cook grouper is by frying or grilling it.

-Why this grilled grouper recipe will be a grilling favorite-
+Here are some reasons why this grouper recipe will be a grilling favorite-

 - It’s quick and easy to make, taking less than 8 minutes all up.

-- Grouper is easily be found at most fishmongers, grocery stores, and markets.
+- Grouper is easily found at most fishmongers, grocery stores, and markets.

 - You can flavor or season it any way you like!